example showing how you might bind this command

 Workspaces on the focused monitor can be focused in a cycle direction (previous, next) using the

-komorebic cycle-workspace
+komorebic cycle-workspace command.

 # example showing how you might bind this command